wazuh/wazuh-documentation/source/deployment-options/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-manager-class.rst

 ------

 $ossec_alert_level
-  Sets the minimum severity level for alerts that will be stored to alerts.log and/or alerts.json.
+  Sets the minimum severity level for alerts that will be stored in alerts.log and/or alerts.json.

   `Default 3`

+  `Type Integer`

 $ossec_email_alert_level
   Threshold defining minimum severity for a rule to fire an email alert.
 Some rules circumvent this threshold (``alert_email`` option).

   `Default 12`

+  `Type Integer`

 .. _ref_server_vars_authd: